inasafe/inasafe-doc/docs/source/training/intermediate/osm/306-editing-wiki-osm.rst

-It’s a good idea to practise before trying to create an official wiki page that you want others to see, so first let’s create a sub-page under your user page where you can play around and practice editing.
+It’s a good idea to practise before trying to create an official wiki page that you want others to see, so first let’s create a sub-page under your user page where you can play around and practise editing.

 13. Create a new wiki page by typing in the link to the page that you want and then creating a new page.
-    For now, let’s create a new subpage that we can use to practice our wiki editing.
+    For now, let’s create a new subpage that we can use to practise our wiki editing.
     In your web browser go to the following address, replacing “MapJeff” with your own username: